sgmaniak/COMP3211-FINAL-PROJECT/README.md

 constraints (e.g. x must be a prime number) and a separate set of binary constraints (e.g. x must be 3 less than y).

+The AC3 algorithm takes in a kind of directed graph.
+In our graph, the nodes are variables in the constraint satisfaction problem, and the edges between nodes are constraints.
+We keep a list of arcs that need to be checked for consistency between pairs of variables.
+If any any values are removed from consideration from the domain of a variable, then all other edges related to that variable are added to the list, while the arc pointing to the current variable is also removed.
+At each step in the algorithm, at least one variable or one edge is removed from consideration.
 Once this algorithm terminates, we have values of the variables that satisfy our current problem.

 Process---------------